ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 #### Case 1.
 The new source code already exists {: id='case1'}
 If the new source code for the development package already exists in the filesystem (this also includes cases when the new source code is in a `git` repo that can be cloned), to mark a package as "in development" we will need two things:

-- A name for the package new tag
+- A name for the package's new tag
 - The path of the new source code

-For example, to mark the `mom5` package as a development package using the `development_version` tag and with the new source code in the `/path/to/mom5/new/source/code` folder, we can run:
+For example, to mark `mom5` as a development package using the `development_version` tag and with the new source code in the `/path/to/mom5/new/source/code` folder, we can run:
 ```
 spack develop mom5@development_version --path /path/to/mom5/new/source/code
 ```